-The Choeofpleirn Press Jonathan Holden Poetry Chapbook Contest
+The Choeofpleirn Press Poetry Chapbook Contest

 Choeofpleirn Press is proud to announce that Christine Andersen’s chapbook, To Maggie Wherever You’ve Gone is the winner of the 2025 Jonathan Holden Poetry Chapbook Contest, hereafter to be known simply as the Choeofpleirn Press Poetry Chapbook Contest.